Philanthropy during COVID-19 in India

 We spoke with Ingrid Srinath, founder and director of the Centre for Social Impact and Philanthropy (CSIP) at Ashoka University, to learn more about the impact of COVID-19 on India’s social sector, the role philanthropy and nonprofits played in disaster relief, and her hopes for the future.

 Setting the context for the gravity of the situation in India, Srinath noted, “Before the pandemic, economic and development indicators like nutrition, employment, and GDP growth were already declining.
-Then, COVID-19 exacerbated all of them.
+Then, COVID-19 in India exacerbated all of them.
 We are still a long way away from being where we were economically and socially even in 2019.”
 She described how human rights abuses, such as child labor and violence against women, increased especially among marginalized society in India—lower castes, LGBTQIA+ communities, people with disabilities, artisans, and others.

 Throughout the pandemic, the nonprofit sector played a critical role in alleviating stresses across a range of needs.
 Organizations leveraged their existing grassroots networks and expertise to mitigate health, economic, and social crises in their communities.
 According to a CSIP study, 63% of surveyed organizations across the country experienced a rise in demand for their services between February 2020 and February 2021.
 Many nonprofits also engaged in disaster relief efforts out of necessity, despite having no previous experience in relief work.